-Western Governors University is regionally accredited by the Northwest Commission on Colleges and Universities, one of the major accrediting commissions recognized by the U.S. Department of Education.
+Western Governors University is regionally accredited by the Northwest Commission on Colleges and Universities (NWCCU), one of the major accrediting commissions recognized by the U.S. Department of Education.

 Regional accreditation is considered the highest form of accreditation given to institutions.
 The Northwest Commission is also responsible for the accreditation of other major institutions such as the University of Washington, University of Oregon, Gonzaga University, University of Utah, University of Idaho, and Brigham Young University, to name just a few.

 The WGU Teachers College is the first exclusively online university to receive NCATE accreditation for its degree programs that lead to teacher licensure from the National Council for the Accreditation of Teacher Education (NCATE).
 The NCATE accrediting team extensively reviewed the entire WGU Teachers College curriculum to ensure that "candidates have the knowledge and skills to be effective in helping all students learn."
 NCATE is the premier specialized accrediting body for teacher preparation and is recognized by the U.S. Department of Education.
 It accredits colleges of education that produce over two-thirds of the nation’s new teacher graduates annually.
 Read more about the NCATE accreditation.

 The bachelor’s and master’s nursing degree programs at WGU are accredited by the Commission on Collegiate Nursing Education (One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791).

 WGU’s B.S.
 Health Information Management program is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).